Welcome to the oven!

 Where did we go?

-As I suppose often happens in Hell, (as well as that episode of The Twilight Zone), I lost my glasses within the first hour, and for the rest of our vacation had to make due with my prescription sunglasses, even at night.
+As I suppose often happens in Hell (just like that episode of The Twilight Zone), I lost my glasses within the first hour, and for the rest of our vacation made do with my prescription sunglasses, even at night.
 I told anyone who asked that I was famous and didn’t want to be recognized.
-They would inevitably ask who I was.
-I would smile and shrug, saying:
+They inevitably asked who I was.

 Sunglasses at night